 Departure from England

-The Guard consisted of one man of the 57th regiment and 30 of the 39th commanded by Captain Burton Daveney of the 57th regiment and Ensign W. Kennedy Child of the 39th.
+On board the military guard consisted of one man of the 57th regiment and 30 of the 39th commanded by Captain Burton Daveney of the 57th regiment and Ensign W. Kennedy Child of the 39th.
 They were accompanied by 6 women and 6 children.
-Select here to find other convict ships bringing detachments of the 39th regiment to New South Wales.

 Surgeon Robert Dunn